greenerservices/greenerservices.github.io/app/principles/actions/7c-take-a-lean-approach-to-notifications-and-documents.md

 ###  (ii) Choose lightweight publishing formats

-Document format choices can impact file sizes and data transfer.
+Choices of format for documents can impact file sizes and data transfer.
 For example, the HTML publishing format has lower file sizes than PDFs.

 #### Environmental benefit:
 Using smaller documents sizes mean less data transfer and energy use.